 static final ConfigOption<Integer> RECORDS_PER_FETCH

-The number should be large enough so that the thread-to-thread handover overhead is amortized across the records, but small enough so that the these records together do not consume too much memory.
+The number should be large enough so that the thread-to-thread handover overhead is amortized across the records, but small enough so that these records together do not consume too much memory.

 FileRecordFormat.Reader<T> createReader(Configuration config, Path filePath, long splitOffset, long splitLength) throws IOException